You can use the search operators AND, OR and NOT to combine search terms. These are the most commonly known and used boolean operators.

 For this topic we add: Cinahl, SportsDiscus; Medline (full descriptions of database content are on the library databases page).

-To save a search or to set up an alert after the personal sign-in just click on 'Search history' and the click on the relevant search to select it and various options will be given depending on the specific database.
+To save a search or to set up an alert after the personal sign-in on EBSCO, just click on 'Search history' and then click on the relevant search to select it.

-Inverted commas indicates a search phase, this means that unless the words are together is a specific order they will not be retrieved in a search.
+Inverted commas indicates a search phase, (e.g. "tennis elbow"); and this means that only that exact phase will be retrieved in a search.

 Other options to aid in a search: